Inuit Ataqatigiit

+Inuit Ataqatigiit ([inuit atɑqat͡siɣiːt], old spelling: Inuit Ataĸatigît, lit.
+'Community of the People', Folkets Samfund, IA) is a democratic socialist, pro-independence political party in Greenland.
+It is represented in the Folketing (the Danish parliament) by Aaja Chemnitz Larsen.
+Múte B. Egede has been the party's leader since December 2018.

+History

+The party was founded as a political organisation in 1976, born out of the increased youth radicalism in Denmark during the 1970s.

 In 1982, the party successfully campaigned in a national referendum for Greenland to leave the European Economic Community (EEC).
-Inuit Ataqatigiit is represented in the Folketing (the Danish parliament) by Aaja Chemnitz Larsen.
-Múte B. Egede has been the party's leader since December 2018.

 Inuit Ataqatigiit made a major electoral breakthrough in the 2009 Greenlandic parliamentary election.
-Making gains from the 2005 Greenlandic parliamentary election, it doubled its total number of seats in the Parliament from 7 to 14 seats out of 31, just two seats short of a majority, and nearly doubled its total vote share from 22.4% to 43.7%.
+Making gains from the 2005 Greenlandic parliamentary election, it doubled its total number of seats in the Parliament from seven to 14 seats out of 31, just two seats short of a majority, and nearly doubled its total vote share from 22.4% to 43.7%.
 It supplanted both its coalition partners, shifting the Forward party from first to second and the Democrats party from second to third.
-At the 2014 elections the party obtained 11 members in the Greenlandic parliament, but after elections in 2018, their share decreased to eight seats.
-Following the 2021 elections, Inuit Ataqatigiit once again became the largest party in the Greenlandic parliament, with 12 seats.
+At the 2014 elections, the party obtained 11 members in the Greenlandic parliament, but after elections in 2018, their share decreased to eight seats.
+Following the 2021 elections, Inuit Ataqatigiit once again became the largest party in the Greenlandic parliament, with 12 seats; it fell to third place with seven seats in 2025.

+Ideology

+The party has traditionally been in favour of a socialist economy, but parties to its left have criticised it for having gradually moved towards a capitalist approach, supporting a market economy and privatisation.
+Inuit Ataqatigiit believes that an independent Greenland should be competitive while fighting to keep the environment clean.